scaleoutsean/eseries-perf-analyzer/README.md

 This is a friendly fork of [E-Series Performance Analyzer aka EPA](https://github.com/NetApp/eseries-perf-analyzer) v3.0.0 (see its README.md for additional information) created with the following objectives:

 - Disentangle E-Series Collector from the rest of EPA and make it easy to run it anywhere (shell, Docker/Docker Compose, Kubernetes, Nomad)
-- Remove SANtricity Web Services Proxy (WSP) dependency so that one collector container or script captures data for one and only one E-Series array
+- Remove SANtricity Web Services Proxy (WSP) dependency from Collector and remove WSP from EPA, so that one collector container or script captures data for one and only one E-Series array

 In terms of services, collectors collects metrics from E-Series and sends them to InfluxDB. dbmanager doesn't do much at this time - it periodically sends array names as folder tags to InfluxdDB.